Labernator/HoR/Campaign/The Fortalessa Intervention (Herbst 2019)/Rosters/Astra Militarium Kill Team.md

 **Refractor Field** - This model has a 5+ invulnerable save.
 **Voice of Command** - At the start of the Shooting phase, issue an order to an **INFANTRY** model within 6".
 The effect radiates 3".
 A modell may only be affected by one order per turn.
 **Senior Officer** - May use the Voice of Command ability twice each turn.
 **Personal Vox** - Extends the range of the Voice of Command to 18".
-**Smoke Grenade** - One use only.
-During the shooting phase, place a marker within 8" of this model.
-No models, friend or foe, may draw line of sight through an imaginary cloud 5" around this marker.
-Models can shoot in and models can shoot out.
-Any model even partially in the area of effect gains the benefits of cover.
-This lasts until the start of the user's next Movement phase.
 **Hero** - This model can gain XP.

 <ins>*Equipment*</ins>